Community-Based Programs—Family Health Centers at NYU Langone

 Access to food and healthcare resources, as well as breastfeeding support, is available through the Women, Infants, and Children (WIC) Program.
 To learn more, please call 718-630-7161.

-We also operate the Family Child Care Network (FCCN), providing subsidized childcare slots as well as additional resources to enhance the FCCN learning environment from birth until age 3.
-The FCCN works together with providers and families to provide the highest-quality care for our communities’ children.
-For more information, please call 718-630-7099.
+We also operate the Family Child Care Network (FCCN), providing subsidized childcare slots as well as additional resources to enhance the learning environment of family child care from birth until age 3.
+The FCCN works together with providers and families to provide the highest quality care for our communities’ children.
+For more information, please call 718-630-7150.

 Our family literacy programs support parents in their role as their child’s first teacher.

-Sunset Park ParentChild+ is an early-literacy and parenting program that encourages parents to talk, read, and play with their young children to support school readiness.
+Sunset Park ParentChild+ is an early literacy, school readiness, and parenting program that encourages parents to talk, read, and play with their young children to support school readiness.
 A companion program, ParentChild+ Family Child Care, supports home-based childcare providers in their role of helping young children prepare for school.

-VROOM is a program that provides tips for caregivers of young children on everyday activities that support child development.
-Caregivers can receive VROOM tips through text messages and the free VROOM app.
+VROOM provides tips for caregivers of young children on everyday activities that support child development.
+Caregivers can receive VROOM tips via direct texts and the free VROOM app.

 For more information on Family Literacy programs, please call 347-377-4185.

-The Healthy Families Program supports positive parent–child bonding and relationships.
+The Healthy Families Program is a home visiting program for pregnant women and new parents that supports positive parent–child bonding and relationships.
 Programming promotes child and family health, development, and safety.
-It also helps build children’s early-literacy and school-readiness skills.
-For more information, please call 347-377-5093.
+It also helps build early literacy and school readiness skills for children.
+For more information, please call 347-377-5093 or 347-573-1574.

 HealthySteps is a pediatric primary care program that promotes the health, wellbeing, and school readiness of babies and toddlers.
 The HealthySteps Specialist, a child development expert, addresses common and complex concerns, such as feeding, behavior, sleep, attachment, maternal depression, access to social supports beyond healthcare, and adapting to life with a baby or young child.
 For more information, please call 646-735-1213.

-The Video Interaction Project (VIP) provides parenting support sessions that occur during pediatric well-child visits for babies and toddlers up to 3 years old.
-VIP offers books, toys, video recordings, and expert advice to help children learn and grow.
+The Video Interaction Project (VIP) provides parenting support sessions that occur during pediatric well-child visits for babies 0-3 years.
+VIP offers books, toys, video-recordings, and expert advice to help children learn and grow.
 For more information, please call 718-630-7171.